dret/webconcepts/JSON-concepts.md

 * `value` is the concept value itself.
 * `concept` is the identifier of the concept that the value is defined for.
-* `id` is the value identifier (a URI) which is can be used as a URI in a browser, and is also used to identify the value in JSON data.
+* `id` is the value identifier (a URI) which can be used as a URI in a browser, and is also used to identify the value in JSON data.
 * `details` is an array of all known descriptions of the value, each represented by one object.

 Within the `details` array, the following object structure is used (this data is also available in the [JSON representation of specifications](JSON-specs)):